-The National Sample Survey Office (NSSO), formerly called the National Sample Survey Organisation was the largest organisation in India conducting periodic socio-economic surveys.
-This topic comes under the subject of Indian Economy in the IAS Exam.
-The aspirants can expect questions from this topic for UPSC prelims, mains or even Economics optional.
+The National Sample Survey Office (NSSO), formerly called the National Sample Survey Organisation was the largest organization in India conducting periodic socio-economic surveys.
+This topic comes under the subject of the Indian Economy in the IAS Exam.
+The aspirants can expect questions from this topic for UPSC prelims, mains, or even Economics optional.

 |To complement your preparation for UPSC 2020, check the following links:|